-The Colonial Oaks family, Ashley Glen and Harvard Square families are here for you when you need us, just as we have been for more than 40 years.
+The Colonial Oaks family is here for you when you need us, just as we have been for more than 40 years.
 As the saying goes, a tree with strong roots laughs at storms.

 Choosing a community is a big decision, particularly during these challenging times.
 Our team is here to help!
 In addition to our practices and protocols aimed at ensuring healthy communities, we also understand the added importance of meaningful moments and extra touches.
 While you can’t always see our smiles behind our masks, we aim to find creative ways to connect and make your day.

 Keeping our communities safe and healthy is our top priority.
 That is why we have on-site COVID tests for every new resident prior to move-in.
 We also recognize that testing is only effective when combined with aggressive infection control measures.
 Because of this, we also provide:

 All residents and anyone entering our community receives a temperature check and a health screen for symptoms.

 Getting together is in our DNA, but we’re keeping things socially distant…just for the time being.